OpenM-Project/mcdoc.github.io/docs/learn.md

 This page is focused on the Bedrock Edition of Minecraft.
 However, it can be used for other apps that use the same licensing system as Minecraft for Windows.
 :::

 We all unlock Minecraft using 3rd-Party Softwares (listed [here](/bedrock/windows#minecraft-for-windows)).
-If you wonder how they work, this page is just for you!
+If your wondering how they work, this page is just for you!
 But before that, lets define the methods these 3rd-Party Softwars use.

 ## Methods